 upcoming programs and events

 Wednesday Study Group, meeting In Rabbi Scheinberg's office in the Kaplan Building.
 9:15 - 10:30 am.
-Currently studying Exodus.
+Currently studying Leviticus, chapter 19.
 No prior education required; no prior knowledge required; no reservation required.
 This class is free.

 Sunday, May 15, 10:30am - 1:00pm - Brunch with Barbara Mazur & Wendy Waxman, producers of the Vilna

 A natural foods movement in pre-war Jewish Lithuania...
 Who knew?!
 This groundbreaking vegetarian cookbook was